ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

         # return a list of valid schedule names
         return 200, 'text/plain', '\n'.join(schedules.keys())
 ```
-When you write your own handler functions, make sure to implement the function signature: `rc, ct, data my_handler_function(args, uiApplication`.
+When you write your own handler functions, make sure to implement the function signature: `rc, ct, data my_handler_function(args, uiApplication)`.

 In `get_schedules`, a `FilteredElementCollector` is used to find all
 `ViewSchedule` instances in the currently active document.
 Using a [dict
 comprehension](https://www.python.org/dev/peps/pep-0274/) is a nifty way to quickly make a lookup table for checking the arguments.

 The `args` parameter contains the components of the url after the first part,
 which is used to select the handler function.
-So, if the requested URL were,
+So if the requested URL were,
 say, `http://localhost:8080/schedules`, then `args` would be an empty list.
 In
 this case, we just return a list of valid schedule names, one per line - see
 the `else` at the bottom of the function.